 The war launched by Russia on 24 February 2022 threatens the survival of the Ukrainian media.
-In this “information war”, Ukraine stands at the front line of resistance against the expansion of the Kremlin’s propaganda system.
+In this “information war”, Ukraine is on the front line of resistance against the expansion of the Kremlin’s propaganda system.

 Media landscape

-Ukraine's media landscape is diverse, but remains largely in the grip of oligarchs who own all of the national TV channels – except the state broadcaster Suspilne – and influence their editorial policies.
-The media are now also under constant threat from Russian forces.
-In territories under Russian control – Crimea, annexed in 2014, Donbass and areas occupied by the army in 2022 – the Ukrainian media are silenced and often replaced by Kremlin propaganda.
+Ukraine's media landscape is diverse, but remains partly in the grip of oligarchs who own the majority of the national TV channels.
+The state has also become a central media actor since the Russian invasion in February 2022.
+The media sector is bearing the brunt of the impact of the Russian invasion, disrupting the work of newsrooms and even jeopardising their economic survival.
+In territories under Russian control – Crimea, annexed in 2014, along with Donbass and areas occupied by the Russian army in 2022 – the Ukrainian media is being silenced and replaced by Kremlin propaganda.

 Political context

-The “information war” with Russia was already harming Ukraine’s media environment before the Russian invasion.
-Media regarded as pro-Kremlin were banned by presidential decree, and access to Russian social media was restricted.
-This has intensified since the start of Russia’s invasion.
-Media carrying Russian propaganda have been blocked, while the Russian army has deliberately targeted journalists, media and telecommunications infrastructure to prevent the Ukrainian population from having access to independent news and information.
+Even before the military confrontation, the “information war” with Russia maintained a poisonous climate in Ukraine: the banning of media regarded as pro-Kremlin by presidential decree and the restriction of access to Russian social media, among other things,. have intensified since the Russian invasion.
+Media outlets relaying Russian propaganda have been blocked, while the Russian army has deliberately targeted journalists, media outlets and telecommunications infrastructure to prevent the Ukrainian population from having access to independent news and information.

 Legal framework